1seanob1337/DC-Metro-Crime-Data-2007---2017/README.md

 Student: Joel P Himes

 # Project Goals
+- Is there any correlation between the time of the day and the occurrence of homicides?

 - Have homicides increased over this decade?

-- Which districts or neighborhoods had the highest number of homicides?
+- Which wards or neighborhoods had the highest number of homicides?

-- Is there any correlation between the time of the day and the occurrence of homicides?

 - Are homicides more likely to occur with a gun or a knife?

+- Which ward & police service area has had the highest number of homicides over the last decade?

 # Benefit of Exploratory Data Analysis
 - DC ranked in the top 10 of homicides per 100k citizens, with 22 over the last 20 years.\